erikcruzdev/3DObjectViewer/README-HOW_TO_RUN_IT.txt

 If you are running the .exe file, change the currentFile.txt at: \TrabalhoGBRepository\x64\Debug If you are compiling from Visual studio, change the "currentFile.txt" at path: TrabalhoGBRepository\02_model_loading

+To toggle the texture to a base color, Press "M".

 ___________________________PORTUGUÊS______________________________________________________________________________________

 Para abrir modelos diferentes você pode editar o arquivo "currentFile.txt" e adicionar um caminho com um obj: